 Grocery credit cards

 Some of the best ongoing grocery savings come not from a single coupon but from the credit card you put the receipt on.
-This page surfaces a small selection of grocery-friendly credit card offers that our partners highlight for first-time signups.
-Sponsored placements are clearly labeled.
+This guide explains what to look for in a grocery-friendly credit card before you apply.
 Approval, APR, and reward terms vary by issuer, so always read the issuer's full disclosure before applying.

 What to look for